 What causes narcissistic personality disorder?

 It is unknown what specifically causes NPD.
-There are many theories that suggest the condition is shaped by a combination of biological, genetic, psychological, environmental and social factors.
-This is considered by many experts to be a 'biopsychosocial model of causation'.
-It is unlikely one single factor is responsible.
+There are theories that suggest the condition is shaped by a combination of factors.

 People with narcissistic personality disorder tend to develop the condition in early adulthood.
-This could be linked to factors such as individual personality and an oversensitive temperament, but generally it is thought experiences during childhood are the most significant risk factors.
+This could be linked to factors such as individual personality, but generally, it is thought experiences during childhood are the most significant risk factors.
 These may include:

-- over praise and excessive pampering - particularly when parents focus on a specific thing (i.e. looks, talents)
+- overpraise - particularly when parents focus on a specific thing (i.e. looks, talents)

 - lack of affection or praise